Ten easily accessible great hikes, along Kananaskis Trail west of Calgary, Alberta, Canada.

 The hike to the top of Old Baldy offers a wide variety of scenic terrain and spectacular views over Kananaskis Country after a short, humbling aerobic section up the grassy hill above the lake.
 A loop is possible.

-There is more up and down elevation than one might expect around a lake but this full day hike offers relentless and incredibly beautiful, stunning scenery.
+There is more minor up and down elevation than one might expect around a lake but this full day hike offers relentless and incredibly beautiful, stunning scenery.
 The south shore, in forest, can become a bit tedious but there are several opportunities to get to lake shore.

 3. The Wedge